 Three Farms in a Island

-It is here in the South East of Sicily that we operate our 3 small family-run organic farms.
+It is here in the South East of Sicily, nearby the town of Noto, that we operate our 3 small family-run organic farms.
 Although the farms have been in our family (only) since the 70’s some of our wild trees and roots date back way longer and we estimate that some were planted more than 400 years ago.

-We farm our delicious organic produce applying Biodynamic and Agroecological practices alongside historic and traditional farming methods and crops.
+We farm our organic certificated produce applying Regenerative and Agroecological practices alongside historic and traditional farming methods and crops.
 Our passion is to farm great food for people who really care about it.

 Make good food from scratch.

 Our ethos and the core of everything we do circles around growing good, healthy, and truly organic food while applying and seeking to finetune long term sustainable practices, not just grow products for maximum profit.
 We achieve this by looking back in history to identify solutions anchored in tradition which help us resolve our modern problems and which allow us to cultivate our lands with respect for wildlife and great attention to the regeneration of our soil.

 Our “make good food from scratch” philosophy drives us forward every day at the farm pushing us to look after our soil and promote a resilient and regenerative farm life.

 It was clear from the start: our modern way of farming is not compatible with the current ecological situation and we believe that we must look at the old traditional techniques to uncover an old/new way of farming.